 Art History majors should apply to the Art History Program in Florence (Syracuse University); Art History minors may be considered for the Art History Prrogram (see program for more information).

 Florence, an ancient Roman city, is the capital of Tuscany, the ‘cradle of the Renaissance’ and an indisputable world-hub of art and art history.
 At the same time, it is a vibrant urban area, teaming with current exhibits, musical events and numerous other festivals, lectures and sporting events.
-With its circa 380,000 inhabitants, Florence is a relatively small city with a strong local transportation network.
+Florence is a relatively small city with a strong local transportation network.
 Most of the activities that constitute the Florentine lifestyle take place in the city's historical center.
 SACI's two Renaissance buildings are located in this area, and the student housing options offered by SACI are also either within the center itself or on its immediate outskirts.